Street naming and numbering

 - the same or similar to one that is currently used within close proximity to the property.
 Duplication can cause issues regarding postal deliveries and callers.

 You must provide two suggestions for consideration.
 If the suggestions are not acceptable we will decline the proposal and ask for further suggestions.

 Confirmation of change

-We recommend, the letter you receive from us confirming the change to your address is retained with the deeds to your property for future reference.
+We recommend that the letter you receive from us confirming the change to your address is retained with the deeds to your property for future reference.

 We are not responsible for assigning postcodes to addresses.
-Any queries about postcodes are dealt with by The Royal Mail who can be contacted by calling 0906 302 1222 or 08457 111 222 or via their website at http://www.royalmail.com/portal/rm
+Any queries about postcodes are dealt with by The Royal Mail via its website.

 Street name plates

-If there is a problem with a street name plate, for example, it has become vandalised or unsafe, please contact our corporate property team on 01636 655879, or email firstname.lastname@example.org.
+If there’s a problem with a street name plate, for example, if it has become vandalised or unsafe, please report the damage to us using our online form.